 treatment before the entry of a judgment of conviction.

 (c) If the court, on the basis of the report or other information, finds

-that the individual suffering from alcoholism or other drug addiction is not
+that the individual suffering from a substance use disorder is not

 public, the court shall impose sentence as in other cases.
 The court may